codeandcoffeelb/codeandcoffeelb.github.io/conduct.md

 ---
 profile: false
-title: "Welcome to Code and Coffee, Long Beach"
+title: "Welcome to Code && Coffee, Long Beach"
 permalink: conduct/
 ---

-# Code and Coffee Pledge of Conduct
+# Code && Coffee Pledge of Conduct
 ## For review and editing - not adopted yet

 As a participator in Code && Coffee, I hereby pledge the following: